The Million Pound Bank Note: Plot

 Henry Adams, a clerk in a San Francisco stockbroker's office, is swept out to sea while sailing one weekend.
 He is rescued by a ship bound for London and must work during the voyage to earn his passage, and he arrives in the city with his clothing in rags and only one dollar in his pocket.
 Two very rich and eccentric brothers spot him and give him an envelope with no information.
 Seeing money inside the envelope, Henry immediately heads for a cheap dining house and eats a meal; afterward, he discovers that the money is a single bank note for one million pounds sterling, the equivalent of $5 million in United States currency.
 Without knowing it at the time, Henry has become the subject of a £20,000 bet between the brothers.
 One believes that the mere possession of the bank note can enable a person to survive even with no other means of support, while the other feels that the holder will be unable to use it without drawing the authorities' suspicions.

 Harris, the proprietor of the dining house, tells Henry not to worry about payment when Henry tries to obtain change.
 Henry then finds a note from one of the brothers, telling him of the bet and instructing him to return to them in 30 days with the bank note intact and unspent.
 If Henry fulfills these conditions and thus wins the bet for the writer, he can have any situation that he is qualified to fill.
-Henry realizes that he would not be easily able to exchange the bank note in the bank without being questioned about how he had come to have it, charged with theft and arrested.
+Henry realizes that he would not be easily able to exchange the bank note in the bank without being questioned about how he had come to have it, and that he would likely be charged with theft and arrested.
 He would also not be able to spend it since no ordinary person would be able to change it.
 Finally, in desperation, Henry decides to see if he can use the note to get a cheap suit to replace his rags, similar to the way he got his meal; when he pulls out the million-pound note to pay, the store manager gives him an entire wardrobe on credit.
 Ultimately, he becomes a celebrity in London as the "vest pocket million-pounder" or the "vest-pocket monster", and Harris' dining house becomes so famous that Harris actually lends Henry money.
 Henry tries to keep his borrowings under control so that he will be able to pay everyone back over time when he gets his situation.